Spiratatoe/Cabot_Trail_CEC_2025/README.md

 You'll notice that the dataset is to be saved as a 7z file.
 You will need to install either 7-zip or keka to extract the dataset.

-## 7-zip can be downloaded for Windows using link below:
+7-zip can be downloaded for Windows using link below: https://www.7-zip.org
-https://www.7-zip.org

-## kekas can be downloaded for MacOS using link below:
+keka can be downloaded for MacOS using link below: https://www.keka.io/en/
-https://www.keka.io/en/

 When extracting the file make sure to use 7-zip or keka.